-From the experiments we can also see that the time expenses of unrestricted BN-learning are only (at most) a few times slower than that of the efficient TAN-learning.
+From the experiments we can also see that the time expenses of unrestricted BN-learning are only a few times slower (at most) than that of the efficient TAN-learning.
 This is due to the three-phase learning mechanism used in the CBL1 algorithm.

-Given the theoretical analysis (Friedman et al. 1997) and the empirical comparison (results using scoring-based methods on some of the data sets we use are reported in Friedman et al. 1997; Singh and Provan 1996), we believe that methods based on CI tests (such as mutual information tests) are more suitable for BN classifier learning than the more-standard scoring-based methods.
-Note, in addition, that such mutual information tests are standard in decision tree learning and feature selection.
+Although we have not evaluated the scoring based BNlearning algorithms, based on the theoretical analysis of Friedman et al. (1997) and the empirical comparison with the results given in (Singh and Provan 1996; Friedman et al. 1997), we believe that methods based on CI tests (such as mutual information tests) are more suitable for BN classifier learning than the general scoring-based methods.
+In fact, mutual information test has been used widely in decision tree learning and feature selection.